-- The ship is crowded.
+- The ship was crowded.
 Really crowded.
 We traveled over a popular Spring Break week and the boat was sailing at full capacity.
 However, I was not fully prepared for the vast number of bodies, especially in the pool area.
 I am not exaggerating when I say my daughter did not have room to lift her arms from the sides of her body.
 She could simply stand in the pool and get wet.
 There was absolutely no chance to “swim.”
-On our sea day, my husband and I circled the pool area for 90 minutes before we could find even one available chair for our family of three.
+On our at-sea day, my husband and I circled the pool area for 90 minutes before we could find even one available chair for our family of three.

 - It’s entirely possible that you will not be able to leave the ship at some ports due to inclement weather.
 Unfortunately, this was the case for our stop at Castaway Cay.
-This is not Disney’s fault by any means – there was a pop-up thunderstorm in the area that caused extensive lightening and heavy winds.
+This is not Disney’s fault by any means – there was a pop-up thunderstorm in the area that caused extensive lightning and heavy winds.
 The storm began around 10 a.m.
-My family slept in and did not leave the boat at 9 a.m., when guests were allowed to disembark.
+My family slept in and did not leave the boat at 9 a.m. when guests were allowed to disembark.
 We were having breakfast in Cabanas when the storm arrived.
 Hundreds of people were actually stuck on the island in gift shops or under canopies for several hours before the cruise personnel could begin shuttering guests back to the boat via the tram.

 - The tram is another thing I didn’t know about.
 When you disembark the boat at Castaway Cay, your toes aren’t immediately immersed in white sand.
 You actually have to catch the tram to the main part of the island, or walk a distance of about a mile to get to the main section.
 This was not a big deal whatsoever, I was just surprised by it.